Skip to navigation Skip to content

 A letter must be sent to each person caring for the dependent child/ren (even if they are not claiming payment) to advise the result of a:

-PPP customers will receive a letter around the time their youngest child is aged 5 years and 9 months advising them of an appointment to discuss their need to apply for another income support payment when their child turns 6 years of age, and future mutual obligation requirements if they continue on an income support payment.
+PP partnered customers will receive a letter around the time their youngest child is aged 5 years 9 months advising them of an appointment to discuss mutual obligation requirements and the need to apply for another income support payment when their youngest child turns 6 years of age.

-PPS customers will receive a letter around the time their youngest child is aged 5 years and 9 months advising them of details of an appointment to discuss their mutual obligation requirement when their child turns 6 years of age.
-They will also receive a letter around the time their youngest child turns 7 years and 9 months of age advising them of an appointment to discuss the need to apply for another income support payment when their child turns eight years of age.
+• around the time their youngest child turns 13 years and 9 months of age advising them of an appointment to discuss the need to apply for another income support payment when their youngest child turns 14 years of age

 Exemptions and appointments